Coconut3600/BB-Zero/UPDATES.md

 This exposed several problems, including Q‑value propagation, priors assignment, legality masking, internal state structure, and policy mapping.
 All of these issues have now been fixed.

+## January 25, 2026 — Preparation for Full Training

 Because Spanish checkers demands more capacity, I will return to the full‑size network and train it with more games than the reference project.
 Before starting full game training, I will run one final test: a damas‑vs‑damas endgame training session to verify stability and behavior.

-A new folder, `technical_data/`, will store sample games, metrics, logs, technical notes, and images to document BB‑Zero’s evolution as the training pipeline becomes fully validated.
+A new folder, `technical_data/`, will store sample games, metrics, logs, technical notes, and images to document BB‑Zero’s evolution as the training process becomes fully validated.